fasttime/Polytype/readme.md

 import { SuperConstructorInvokeInfo } from "proxymi";
 ```

-If you are not using TypeScript or don't need to explicitly reference any exported type, you only
+If you are not using TypeScript or don’t need to explicitly reference any exported types, you only
 need to add a single import statement in a central location in your code.

 ## Usage

-### Inherit from more than one base class
+### Inheriting from multiple base classes

 For example, declare a derived class `ColoredCircle` that inherits from both base classes `Circle`
 and `ColoredObject`.